KP integrability of non-perturbative differentials: Introduction

 The non-perturbative differentials are the main objects of study in this paper.
 Their definition requires some preparation, so in Section~\ref{sec:JacobiansAndThetas} we briefly summarize the standard facts on $\Theta$ functions and recall the construction of the Krichever differentials, and in Section~\ref{sec:np-definitions} we merge the construction of the Krichever differentials with the input data of the generalized topological recursion discussed above in order to introduce the non-perturbative differentials and associated $n|n$ half-differentials.

-The main results about the non-perturbative differentials which are the main results of the paper are presented in the rest of Section~\ref{sec:constr-and-prop} and can be summarized as follows: \begin{itemize} \item In the standard setup, they can be described via loop equations (Theorem~\ref{thm:loop-equations}) and a certain deformation of the projective property (Theorem~\ref{thm:projectionproperty}), which makes them the subject of a suitable generalization of the so-called blobbed topological recursion~\cite{BS-blobbed}. \item In the generalized setup, the non-perturbative differentials obey the standard formulas of the $x-y$ swap (Theorem~\ref{thm:xyswap}) and $dy$-deformations (Theorem~\ref{thm:Deformation-y}).
-These formulas are known to preserve the KP integrability of a system of differentials. \item In the generalized setup, the previous two results (the former of them can be used in the generalized setup by taking limits) allow to prove the KP integrability of the system of non-perturbative differentials (Theorem~\ref{thm:KP-integrable}).
+The main results about the non-perturbative differentials which are the main results of the paper are presented in the rest of Section~\ref{sec:constr-and-prop} and can be summarized as follows: \begin{itemize} \item In the standard setup, they can be described via loop equations (Theorem~\ref{thm:loop-equations}) and a certain deformation of the projection property (Theorem~\ref{thm:projectionproperty}), which makes them the subject of a suitable generalization of the so-called blobbed topological recursion~\cite{BS-blobbed}. \item In the generalized setup, the non-perturbative differentials obey the standard formulas of the $x-y$ swap (Theorem~\ref{thm:xyswap}).
+These formulas are known to preserve the KP integrability of a system of differentials. \item In the standard setup, the non-perturbative differentials obey the standard formulas of the $dy$-deformations (Theorem~\ref{thm:Deformation-y}).
+These formulas are also known to preserve the KP integrability of a system of differentials. \item The previous two results allow to prove the KP integrability of the system of non-perturbative differentials (Theorem~\ref{thm:KP-integrable}).
 We also present a version of this statement with some extra free parameters (Corollary~\ref{cor:KP-deformed}) that can be tuned to achieve the background independence and re-introduce the KP times that are otherwise omitted in our approach to KP integrability. \end{itemize}